emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has decent sorting options, but content discovery tools or collections could be added. ⚠️

 ***
+## watch.inzi
+### Score: 15/20
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams consistently for both new and old content. ✔️
+1. Has 18 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Just a clone of Rive with less features and players. ⚠️
+1. Has built in subs for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Has watchlists and continue watching. ✔️
+1. Has collection and search filters, but more content discoverability options would be nice. ⚠️

+***
 ## Cinema Deck
 ### Score: 15/20
 1. Streams load very fast. ✔️